ember-learn/guides-source/guides/v3.4.0/object-model/classes-and-instances.md

 To access the blog post's title you can simply write `blogPost.title`, whereas only the syntax `blogPost.get('comments')` will return the post's comments.

 Always use Ember's [`set()`][8] method to update property values.
-It will propagate the value change to computed properties, observers, templates, etc. If you "just" use Javascript's dot notation to update a property value, computed properties won't recalculate, observers won't fire and templates won't update.
+It will propagate the value change to computed properties, observers, templates, etc. If you "just" use JavaScript's dot notation to update a property value, computed properties won't recalculate, observers won't fire and templates won't update.

 ```javascript
 import EmberObject from '@ember/object';